JuliaGaussianProcesses/BayesianLinearRegressors.jl/README.md

 # Perform posterior inference.
 Note that `f′` has the same type as `f`.
 f′ = posterior(fX, y)

-# Compute `logpdf` of the observations under the posterior predictive (because why not?)
+# Compute `logpdf` of the observations under the posterior predictive.
 logpdf(f′(X, Σ_noise), y)

 # Sample from the posterior predictive distribution.